 Most of Canada’s produce comes from California, a state ravaged by wildfires.
 With significant damage to many of those crops, expect continuing price increases.

 Climate change is another factor affecting prices.
 The historic wildfires weren’t the only significant event causing food chain issues.
 Droughts throughout the prairies hurt grain crops.
-Many harvests were smaller than usual, and the shorter supplies affected both humans and the animals who rely on it for their feed.
+Many harvests were smaller than usual, and the shorter supplies affected both humans and the animals who relied on it for their feed.

 With extreme weather patterns becoming the norm – expect no relief from soaring prices.
 Grains, fruits, and vegetables will remain high for the foreseeable future.

 It’s common knowledge to budget and never go to the grocery store hungry if you’re looking to save money.
 However, with significant rises in prices, many consumers need to do much more to make their money go further.
-Here are some tips to keep costs low, while still enjoying the foods you love.
+Here are some tips to keep costs low while still enjoying the foods you love.